 Knights Lua overview

 This page provides an introduction to working with the Knights Lua system.
-This will be useful to anyone wanting to create "mods" (modifications) for the game.
+This will be useful to anyone wanting to create mods (modifications) for the game.
 (A basic knowledge of Lua programming is assumed.)

 Modules

-Knights itself comes with three modules pre-installed:
+Knights itself comes with two modules pre-installed:

 Additional modules have been provided by the community, e.g. there is a list on the old Knights Forum here.
+Note: these old mods will need updating before they can work with the new Knights module system.

-local C = require("classic")
+local B = require("base")

 The "kts" table